helq/blag/src/blog/personal/webcomics.md

 url: <http://questionablecontent.net/view.php?comic={num}>

-- `3209`: I blame romantic comedies.
+- `3209`: {*} I blame romantic comedies.
 They've conditioned us to believe the more elaborate the meet-cute, the more powerful the romance.
 - `3237`: Overthinking everything.
 Reducing somebody to a test case.
 - `3240`: {AI} is it possible to create an intelligence without consciousness? how would it be?
-- `3310`: {upfront} So many problems could be avoided if people just said what they were feeling. - Romantic comedies would be a lot shorter
+- `3310`: {upfront,*} So many problems could be avoided if people just said what they were feeling. - Romantic comedies would be a lot shorter
 - `3425`, `3497`

 ## Chrono ##